Dialog: Cam Coordinates

 MD-CAMCOORDIANTES-MININNER-MAXOUTER

-the Plate diameter of the Outer Cam-Profile.
+Plate-Radius and the maximum radius of the Outer Cam.

-X-Offset and Y Offset
+X-Offset and Y-Offset

-enter an X-Offset and Y-Offset to move the center of the Cam-Plate relative the 0,0 of the Mechanism-Plane / Base-Part.
+When the Cam is stationary, enter an X-Offset and Y-Offset to move the center of the Cam-Plate relative the 0,0 of the Mechanism-Plane / Base-Part.

 MD-CAMCOORDIANTES-XYOFFSET